tawasta/odoo-xml-rpc-example/php-ripcord.md

 When creating a record, some fields are required (usually at least 'name'-field).
 Some required fields are filled in automatically, if they are left empty.

-NOTE: Odoo doesn't prevent creating companies with same name Business id, however, is required to be unique (unless the company is a child of a company with the same business id).
+NOTE: Odoo doesn't prevent creating companies with same name.
+Business id, however, is required to be unique (unless the company is a child of a company with the same business id).